-1) How comprehensive is the methodology and does it depict a logical and achievable approach to fulfilling the requirements of the RFP?

-Eva aluator's Notes:
+Evaluator's Notes:

 2) How well does the methodology match and achieve the objectives set out in the RFP?

-Eva aluator's Notes:
+Evaluator's Notes:

 3) Does the methodology interface with the time schedule in the RFP?

+Evaluator's Notes:

+4) How well has the offeror addressed accountability and responsibilities?

-Eva aluator's Notes:
+Evaluator's Notes:

-Ev aluator's Point Total for 5.02:
+Evaluator's Point Total for 5.02:

-5.0 O3 Management Plan - 5% (50 points)
+5.03 Management Plan - 5% (50 points)

-1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP?
+1) How well does the management plan support all the project requirements and logically lead to the deliverables required in the RFP?

-Eva aluator's Notes:
+Evaluator's Notes:

-2) Is the organization of the project team clear, and does it illustrate the lines of authority, accountability, and communication?
+2) How well is accountability completely and clearly defined?

-Eva aluator's Notes:
+Evaluator's Notes:

-- To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract?
-Eval uator's Notes: • Does it appear that the offeror can meet the schedule set out in the RFP? uator's Notes: Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? uator's Notes: To what degree is the proposal practical and feasible? uator's Notes: Eva luator's Point Total for 5.03: 1) 4 Experience and Qualifications - 20% (200 points) How experienced and successful is the offeror in facilitating coalitions and/or other collaborative structures?
-Eval uator's Notes: Do the individuals assigned to the project have experience on similar projects? uator's Notes:
+3) Is the organization of the project team clear?
+Ev aluator's Notes: How well does the management plan illustrate the lines of authority and communication? aluator's Notes: 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract?
+Eva aluator's Notes: Does it appear that the offeror can meet the schedule set out in the RFP? aluator's Notes: Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP?
+8) To what degree is the proposal practical and feasible?
+EV aluator's Notes: 9) To what extent has the offeror identified potential problems?
+Ev aluator's Notes: